will-stone/browserosaurus/guide/publishing.md

 - I have found it best to store the generated item in the `login` keychain, and the location used above is usually where it is found.

+Make sure the _Developer ID Application_ and _Developer ID Installer_
+certificates are in you keychain and have private keys attached to them.
+If this is a new mac, then can be exported from the old mac's keychain.
+Make sure to give the export a passphrase otherwise the private keys will not be exported.
+Failing that, restart the old mac and try again.

 The following command will prompt to bump version number, package, notarize, and make ZIP bundle: